-Panchase Trek is a short and easy camping trek which lies in the west of Pokhara.
-This is a magnificent trek in Nepal which starts and ends in the attractive ‘City of Lakes’ Pokhara.
+Panchase Trek is a short and easy camping trek that lies in the west of Pokhara.
+This is a magnificent trek in Nepal that starts and ends in the attractive ‘City of Lakes’ Pokhara.
 The highest altitude of Panchase trekking is about 2500m high above sea level.
-This trekking provides you magnificent mountains views like Annapurna Himal, Dhaulagiri Himal, Manaslu Himal, Ganesh Himal, Fishtail or Machhapuchhre, Himchuli and other peaks while you are hiking along the Panchase trail.
+This trekking provides you with magnificent mountain views like Annapurna Himal, Dhaulagiri Himal, Manaslu Himal, Ganesh Himal, Fishtail (Machhapuchhre), Himchuli, and other peaks while you are hiking along the Panchase trail.
 There are awesome attractions on this trip.
-This trek also provides you lovely villages and mid-hill cultural life experiences.
-This is also a typical family trip when you can hike with your children watched over & supported with our highly experienced crews.
+This trek also provides you with lovely villages and mid-hill cultural life experiences.
+This is also a typical family trip when you can hike with your children watched over & supported by our highly experienced crews.
 Panchase is one of the most popular short treks in Nepal.

-Panchase Trek‘s Trails follows up and down on the hills with paddy fields, forest and grassland.
+Panchase Trek‘s Trails follows up and down on the hills with paddy fields, forest, and grassland.
 The route is pretty tough for trekkers heading up to Ghorepani.
-Panchase trek is a famous destination which lies in the Annapurna region but most of the backpackers are unaware of this trek.
-Panchase Bhanjyang is the highest point of this trek from where we can able to see the most stunning views of hills, Kusma Bazaar and Pokhara (The city of Lakes).
+Panchase trek is a famous destination that lies in the Annapurna region but most backpackers are unaware of this trek.
+Panchase Bhanjyang is the highest point of this trek from where we can able to see the most stunning views of hills, Kusma Bazaar, and Pokhara (The city of Lakes).
 During this trek, watching birds is the most eye-catching scene.
-Sometime, you need to walk about five to seven hours.
-In fact, this trek is a combined travel package which provides tours and trekking experience in a single trip.
+Sometimes, you need to walk for about five to seven hours.
+In fact, this trek is a combined travel package that provides tours and trekking experience in a single trip.
 This trek also provides opportunities for some great photography.

 Day 01: Arrival in Kathmandu(1300m/4264ft)